 Do yourself a favor and continue to work on both The Blues and Rhythm Changes as you continue to grow as a jazz improviser.
 Each time you revisit them is a chance to expand your knowledge and improvisational concept.

-Step 11: Learn your first jazz standard
+Step 11: Learn How to Improvise on your first jazz standard

 Learning jazz standards is what jazz improvisation is all about, after all, when you perform for an audience you’re not going to play a dominant chord or a ii V, you’re going to perform an actual song!